OdhranMac/OdhranMac/README.md

 ## About Me

-Hi, my name is Odhrán, and I like writing Python.
+Hi, my name is Odhrán, and I really like Data Science with Python.

 ### Projects
 Check out some of my code: [🐇](https://github.com/OdhranMac/portfolio/tree/main)